 Linux, macOS, Microsoft Windows, Android, iOS

-The occult world is basically unknown for most of us.
+The occult world is basically unknown to most of us.

 So, today we are going to use a video game, Cultist Simulator, as a tool to compare the outer perception and what is an occult life.